gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New option for resolvableConfigurations report

-There is now a `--precedence` option on the `resolvableConfigurations` reporting task that will print the order that [attribute disambiguation rules](userguide/variant_attributes.html#sec:abm_disambiguation_rules) will be checked when resolving project dependencies if multiple variants of a dependency are available with different compatible values for the requested attributes.
+The `resolvableConfigurations` reporting task will now print the order that [attribute disambiguation rules](userguide/variant_attributes.html#sec:abm_disambiguation_rules) will be checked when resolving project dependencies.
+These rules are used if multiple variants of a dependency are available with different compatible values for a requested attribute, and no exact match.
+Disambiguation rules will be run on all attributes with multiple compatible matches in this order to select a single matching variant.

 ```
 --------------------------------------------------